The Eagle Wounded by an Arrow: Artistic use

 La Fontaine's version of the fable was illustrated by woodcuts in various editions over the centuries, usually by nothing more original than a picture of a bird lying on the ground with an arrow piercing its neck or breast.
 One or other of these served as model for the left-hand page of Kawanabe Kyosui's coloured woodcut in the collectors edition Choix de Fables de La Fontaine published from Tokyo in 1894 with illustrations by Japanese artists.
 What brings the composition to life is the depiction of the bowman crouching on the bushy shore on the right-hand page.

 Marc Chagall also included a distant bowman in his coloured print of 1927 but gives greater prominence to the death agonies of the wounded bird, which is echoed by the waving foliage in the background.
 André Masson's L'oiseau percé de flèches (1925) equally gives a sense of painful movement.
 In this Cubist work, the stricken bird inclines diagonally across a stylised rocky background and still aspires upwards.

 The painting by Rosa Bonheur of a wounded eagle in mid-air (c.
 1870) is not generally referred to the original Greek fable and no arrow is shown there.
-Instead, it is the eagle's political symbolism on which critics comment, interpreting the work as referring both to the defeat of Napoleon III in the Franco-Prussian war and to the injury to the Prussian state of its aggression.
+Instead, it is the eagle's political symbolism on which critics comment, interpreting the work as referring both to the defeat of Napoleon III in the Franco-Prussian War and to the injury to the Prussian state of its aggression.
 Nevertheless, the theme of harm brought by its own agency is available as an alternative reading.

 Among musical settings of La Fontaine's fable are Heitor Villa-Lobos' for voice and piano (1913), and that of Marcelle de Manziarly as the second of her Trois Fables de La Fontaine (1935).
-In addition, it was Marianne Moore’s poetical versions that were used in Ned Rorem's Fables (1971) as the basis of his 'very short operas', of which "The bird wounded by an arrow" is placed third.
+In addition, it was Marianne Moore's poetical versions that were used in Ned Rorem's Fables (1971) as the basis of his 'very short operas', of which "The bird wounded by an arrow" is placed third.
+More recently it featured as the third piece in Vladimir Cosma's Eh bien !
+Dansez maintenant (2006), a light-hearted interpretation for narrator and orchestra in the style of a funeral march.